GMOD/jbrowse-react-linear-genome-view-nextjs-demo/README.md

 # jbrowse-react-linear-genome-view-nextjs

-This is a demo of using the linear genome view with next14 with the app router.
+This is a demo of using the linear genome view with nextjs with the app router.

 ## Demo of `@jbrowse/react-linear-genome-view` with next.js